Transcription

 Section titled “Step-by-step: How your data is handled”All transfers between Intric and its sub-processors occur over secure, encrypted connections.

-Step 1 — User uploads an audio file
+Step 1 — User records or selects an audio file

 Data sent to Intric’s server: